opencluster/design/Locks/Locks.md

 Each lock will keep track of their age, and certain other settings.
 Each locks server that has locks, will need to validate against the other servers that they all have the same details.

 In addition, it should keep track of the number of locks each server has, and during a moment of stability, should provide stats to the other servers to indicate how many locks they each have.
 If the servers have different lock counts, then something is wrong.
 The hard part here, is doing that while the service is heavily in use, as many servers might be legitimately out of sync as new locks are propogating.

+The Buckets themselves need to verified amongst all the secondaries.
+As each lock is updated, it will update a rolling hash.
+The master node will periodically sort all its keys for that bucket in binary order, and generate a quick hash on that data.
+It will then send that check to all the secondaries.
+If the secondaries do not match, then they will need to do a more deep verification.

 ## Starting a New Locks Cluster.